Skip to main content

 The North Dakota State Bison football team runs onto the field before an FCS Playoff game against the South Dakota State Jackrabbits | Samantha Laurey / Argus Leader / USA TODAY NETWORK via Imagn Images

 It's the announcement that many FCS fans have been waiting for the past few seasons.
-The North Dakota State Bison could finally be headed to the FBS level, joining the Mountain West.
+The North Dakota State Bison are finally headed to the FBS level, joining the Mountain West.

-According to Ross Dellenger of Yahoo Sports, the Mountain West is in serious discussions with North Dakota State to add the Bison as a football-only member starting this season.
-Dellenger reported the deal could be finalized as soon as this weekend.
+The initial report first came from Ross Dellenger of Yahoo Sports.
+He reported that the Mountain West was in serious discussions with North Dakota State to add the Bison as a football-only member starting this season.

 The Bison have dominated the FCS subdivision since 2011, winning 10 FCS national championships in the past 15 seasons.
 They are 51-6 in postseason play since 2008, which is more FCS Playoff wins than any other program in the subdivision's history.